kellyfj/HereHackWeek/README.md

 You will note that FourSquare is used heavily in Turkey and Brazil

 Futher Improvements:

-1) Remove the "w/" in some place names searches e.g. "Karabük Üniversitesi YDYO w/"
+1. Remove the "w/" in some place names searches e.g. "Karabük Üniversitesi YDYO w/"
-2) recognize and remove private places e.g. "Hocaoğlu's Home w/"
+2. Recognize and remove private places e.g. "Hocaoğlu's Home w/"
-3) Pay Twitter to get more tweets (there's no way we're getting the full stream!)
+3. Pay Twitter to get more tweets (there's no way we're getting the full stream!)